JobdeVogel/diesgame/README.md

-# Developed an solver in Python for the lustrum diesgame of student association C.S.R.
+# Developed a solver in Python for the lustrum diesgame of student association C.S.R.
 Delft